awsdocs/amazon-redshift-developer-guide/doc_source/advisor-recommendations.md

 The COPY command takes advantage of the massively parallel processing \(MPP\) architecture in Amazon Redshift to read and load data in parallel\.
 It can read files from Amazon S3, DynamoDB tables, and text output from one or more remote hosts\.

 When loading large amounts of data, we strongly recommend using the COPY command to load compressed data files from S3\.
-Compressing large datasets saves time uploading the files to S3\.
+Compressing large datasets saves time uploading the files to Amazon S3\.
 COPY can also speed up the load process by uncompressing the files as they are read\.

 **Analysis**

 Long\-running COPY commands that load large uncompressed datasets often have an opportunity for considerable performance improvement\.
 The Advisor analysis identifies COPY commands that load large uncompressed datasets\.
-In such a case, Advisor generates a recommendation to implement compression on the source files in S3\.
+In such a case, Advisor generates a recommendation to implement compression on the source files in Amazon S3\.

 **Recommendation**

-Ensure that each COPY that loads a significant amount of data, or runs for a significant duration, ingests compressed data objects from S3\.
-You can identify the COPY commands that load large uncompressed datasets from S3 by running the following SQL command as a superuser\.
+Ensure that each COPY that loads a significant amount of data, or runs for a significant duration, ingests compressed data objects from Amazon S3\.
+You can identify the COPY commands that load large uncompressed datasets from Amazon S3 by running the following SQL command as a superuser\.

 ```
 SELECT